thej/know-to/docs/linux/arch_post_install.md

-# After installation steps for Arch Linux
+# Post-installation tips for Arch/Antergos Linux

 ## Packages to install